• Stories by Subject

 Lake Monster’s director of community relations and promotions, Denny Madigan, added: “It’s great that a professional sports organization can do so much for the community, especially helping out kids who may not have ever had an opportunity to enjoy the LakeMonsters experience.”

-Tagged as : Children's Health and Development, Family Relief/Resources, New York-Penn League, Ticket Donations, Vermont, Vermont Lake Monsters, Washington Nationals { }
+Tagged as : Children's Health and Development, Family Relief/Resources, New York-Penn League, Supporting the Community, Ticket Donations, Vermont, Vermont Lake Monsters, Washington Nationals { }

 Charleston RiverDogs Donate $25,000 For Research to Fight Blindness